Sueño (Spanish for “dream”) and insomnia come from the same root: the Latin somnus, meaning, “sleep.”

 From the same root we also get the English indemnity, as well as damage itself, although the final -n was lost because damage entered English via French.

-We can see the parallel but between daño, condemn, damage, and damnum — but how did it come to mean the formerly-vulgar, damn?
+We can see the parallel between daño, condemn, damage, and damnum — but how did it come to mean the formerly-vulgar, damn?
 Think of damn in the old sense of, sentencing someone for a crime they did: you are condemned to hell.
 A whole slew of English insults come from this same concept, including the word hell itself!